danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   take the per-object locks in opposite order, which often can only be resolved through a large-scale rewrite of all impacted subsystems.

-  Worse, as long as the big subsystem lock continues to be in us no one is spotting these design issues in the code flow.
+  Worse, as long as the big subsystem lock continues to be in use no one is spotting these design issues in the code flow.
 Hence they will slowly get worse instead of the code moving towards a better structure.